Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 Best for European Multilingual Teams

 MeetMemo: No contest.
-The Dutch and French accuracy is 2–5x better than any cloud competitor.
-Local processing means your meeting audio never leaves your Mac, which matters enormously for GDPR.
-The Apple Notes sync is genuinely useful if you're in the Apple ecosystem.
-At €9/month, it's the most affordable option too.
+Dutch and French accuracy is 2β5x better than any cloud competitor.
+Local processing means meeting audio never leaves your Mac β a significant GDPR advantage.
+Apple Notes sync integrates cleanly with the Apple ecosystem.
+At β¬9/month, it's also the most affordable option.

 Best for English-Only, Feature-Rich Needs